AriFordsham/GHCWiki/cross-compilation.md

 There are also similar Make variables.
 These need to be normalized into something more rational:  At present there the usage is somewhat sloppy, since in most builds all three are the same.

-## Things that probably need fixing

-- We can't build anything with stage2 when cross-compiling, e.g. Haddock and DPH must be disabled.

----

 ## Status

 ### March 2011: Mark Lentczner